 1. Accept clothing alterations.

 Fashion trends may change, but one thing will stay constant: People are more confident when their clothes fit nicely.
-If you’ve got a sewing machine on hand – or even just a needle and thread – you can offer clothes alterations & repairs and dressmaking services.
+If you’ve got a sewing machine on hand – or even just a needle and thread – you could offer clothes alterations & repairs and dressmaking services.
 Many people are also falling in love with embroidered items these days!

 2. Paint walls and furniture.

-3. Fulfill your mural painting dreams.
+3. Fulfil your mural painting dreams.

-If becoming an artist is something you’ve always dreamed of, it’s not too late!
+If becoming an artist is something you’ve always dreamed of, it’s never too late!
 As a mural artist, you’ll need lots of creativity – and an eye for design – compared to regular paint jobs.
 You may be asked to create cool graffiti writing on a bedroom wall or paint a mural on a cafe’s exterior.

 Share your knowledge and skills.